kiritango/csgo_predictor/README.md

 # Intro
 Since I'm a big fan of professional CS:GO and recently started to learn data science, I've decided to combine these 2 interests into a project.
 The result of the project supposed to be a model based on data about teams, maps and tournaments.
 Doing this project, I don't expect great accuracy of my model because there are much more different factors reflecting on teams' performance than just statistics.
 The main goal of the project is to experience all stages of work with raw data.
 # Data collection
 All data in this project has been extracted from an Internet resource HLTV.org, specializing in collecting various statistics of professional esports matches.
 For scraping the data I've used my module [hltv_scraper](https://github.com/kiritango/hltv_scraper).
 Since alignment of forces in CS:GO tend to change quite frequiently, I've decided to use data only for the past year.
-Here some information that I got from HLTV.org:
+Here some information that I manaaged to get from HLTV.org:
 - Matches
 - Tournaments
 - Stats of teams based on previous 30 days of performance